 Bastet: the Egyptian Cat God

-Frequently depicted as a feline, Bastet, the Egyptian cat god, was believed to be the mother of kings who could destroy his enemies.
+Depicted as a feline headed god, Bastet, the Egyptian cat god, was believed to be the mother of kings who could destroy his enemies.
 She was both the daughter and consort (lover) of Atum-Ra, who was the creator god of the Ogdoad of Heliopolis.

 Initially, Bastet was depicted as a lioness, but over time she was drawn more as a cat.
 Bastet was also frequently depicted as quarreling with her father, Ra, and because of this, she is often referred to as the Distant Goddess, which is a recurring story in Egyptian mythology.